 “The decision last Saturday was wrong.
 That was wrong!
 Review the tapes,” Soriano says to his rapt audience, a wide-eyed, child-like Manny right and center.
 He flings a hand back in the monitor’s direction.
 “No, no, no—God is always right!
 There’s a better plan…”

 Soriano concludes his sermon with a group prayer where, with a bowed head, he soliloquizes that through the fight’s result “the enemy” has revealed his tactics…“to get us into offense.”

 With events that came to light starting immediately after Pacquiao’s third fight with Juan Manuel Marquez last November, carrying through the verdict in his bout with Tim Bradley, both Pacquiao’s character and skills have been brought to judgment.
-Like other idolized personalities, from Mother Teresa to Tiger Woods, under continued scrutiny Pacquiao has become more three-dimensional, his story arc riding as many angles as his punches.
+Like other idolized personalities, from Mother Theresa to Tiger Woods, under continued scrutiny Pacquiao has become more three-dimensional, his story arc riding as many angles as his punches.

 Prior to his “spiritual awakening,” I think most of us thought we knew Manny Pacquiao.
 With the exception of those who think he’s on steroids, it seemed long ago decided that the Filipino icon—the person, the fighter, the global phenomenon—was of ascendant caliber, worthy of veneration.

 For years Pacquiao had been portrayed as a saintly figure, a foil to Mayweather bravado.
 It was very hard not to like “little” Manny with his “aw shucks” smile to accompany his all-action style.
 The fact that when he first hit U.S. shores he didn’t speak a lick of English and fight fans had the pleasure of watching his English develop alongside his ever-growing craft under trainer Freddie Roach—barreling through division after division—only made him more endearing.